SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 Collections aren’t allowed as they don't exhibit value-equality.
 It is worth considering if the type you're wrapping in your value object exhibits value-equality.
-For types that don't, it completely breaks down the principal of value objects.
+For types that don't, it completely breaks down the principle of value objects.

 ## I've made a change that means the 'Snapshot' tests are expectedly failing in the build—what do I do?